Woman traveler using smartphone with Airalo eSIM in a European city

 An eSIM is a digital SIM card that is built into your phone.
 Instead of buying a physical card and having to swap it for the card that’s already in your phone (a picky process), you download a data plan directly to your device.

 Airalo is one of the leading eSIM providers for travelers, with coverage in over 200 countries and regions.
-You buy your plan through the Airalo app or website, install it in a few minutes, and you’re connected.
+Buy your plan through the Airalo app or website, install it in a few minutes, and you’re connected.

 Before you buy, check that your phone supports eSIM technology.
 Most iPhones from the XS onwards are compatible, as are most recent Android flagship models.